 EC285 Intro.
 Political Economy

-Examines the United States economy from a systems/ institutional perspective.
-With this approach, students will explore the key institutions that make up the U.S. economy including corporations, government, the market system, labor unions, monetary and financial institutions, and others.
-Students will also examine three problem areas: environmental degradation and resource depletion; social and political inequality; and economic instability.
-Also introduces possible solutions based on institutional change and development.
-Students will deepen their understanding of capitalism in America, as well as gain insights into developing viable economic alternatives based on principles of environmental sustainability, equity and economic stability.
-Recommended: MTH 95 and WR 115.
+Covers specific topics related to the United States economy from a systems/institutional perspective.
+Includes key institutions that make up the U.S. economy such as, corporations, government, the market system, labor unions, monetary and financial institutions, and others.
+Examines three problem areas: environmental degradation and resource depletion; social and political inequality; and economic instability.
+Introduces possible solutions based on institutional change and develops viable economic alternatives based on principles of environmental sustainability, equity and economic stability.
+Prerequisites: WR 115, RD 115, and MTH 20 or equivalent placement scores.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 This page includes limited results.
 See all available sections for this class.